Alfresco/alfresco-sdk/docs/advanced-topics/switching-versions.md

 switch from version 6.1+ to 6.0.x.
 If you compile Alfresco 6.0.x with JDK 11 you'll experience the issue described in the [Troubleshooting page](../troubleshooting.md) about wrong JDK versions.

-## Switch to Alfresco version 6.1.x
+## Switch to Alfresco version 6.1.x or 6.2.x

 Starting from a newly created Alfresco SDK 4.2 project (All-In-One, Platform JAR, or Share JAR), let’s replace the two properties with the following ones.